coderefinery/manuals/broadcaster.rst

 * Configure obs-websocket (set the listening socket + authentication).

   * Tools → Websocket server settings → {Enable websockets
-    server=true, Server port=(something), Enable authentication=true,
+    server=true, Server port=4455, Enable authentication=true,
     Password=something}.

-Share your IP address, server port, and password with your other instructors.
+* Begin the websocket proxy.
+This accepts incoming connections with SSL, filters to only allow known safe requests, and then forwards the connection to OBS.
+The password authentication is proxied to OBS, so there isn't a separate password set here.  ``python3 obs_cr/websocket_proxy.py 127.0.0.1:4456 [other options]``

 * Allow outside connections.
 On of these two: